vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 > MyHeader: MyValue
 ```

+We've sent a `GET` request to our application, adding a custom header of `MyHeader` with a value of `MyValue`.
 Spring Cloud Gateway will return the following response.
 Note that the body of the response is from http://httpbin.orb which is providing a breakdown of the request it received:

 ```
 < HTTP/1.1 200 OK